stylus/stylus/docs/executable.md

 ### CSS Property Help

-  On osx `stylus help <prop>` will open your default browser and display help documentation for the given `<prop>`.
+  On OS X, `stylus help <prop>` will open your default browser and display help documentation for the given `<prop>`.

     $ stylus help box-shadow

 ### Interactive Shell

  The Stylus REPL (Read-Eval-Print-Loop) or "interactive shell" allows you to play around with Stylus expressions directly from your terminal.

-Note that this works only for expressions, not selectors etc. To use simple add the `-i`, or `--interactive` flag:
+ **Note that this works only for expressions**—not selectors, etc. To use simple add the `-i`, or `--interactive` flag:

      $ stylus -i
      > color = white